 Opster incorporates deep knowledge learned first-hand by some of the best Elasticsearch experts around the world.
-This troubleshooting guide is based on our very own Elasticsearch expert’s first-hand encounter with a burst of search traffic and focuses on how the correct configuration of primary shards and replicas can help ES handle such cases (explained through a case study).
-For the basic internals and optimization of shards and replicas please visit our blog post: Elasticsearch Shards and Replicas getting started guide.
+This troubleshooting guide is based on our very own Elasticsearch expert’s first-hand encounter with a burst of search traffic and focuses on how the correct configuration of primary shards and replicas can help ES handle such cases.
+If you want a basic intro to shards and replicas, read this.

 Sometimes a service will receive a huge amount of search traffic all at once, perhaps due to a certain event (for instance, a Black Friday sale on an eCommerce site) or due to some DDoS attack.
 When legitimate traffic occurs, the search system and services are expected to work within SLA.
 There are several circumstances in which a sudden spike of legitimate search traffic (searching and indexing) could happen sporadically.